 There is nothing attractive about Potsdamer Platz and I rarely ever pass by.
 It’s disconcerting in contrast to the residential neighborhoods of Berlin.
 The generic formula – skyscrapers, lots of steel and glass, franchise chain restaurants – has transformed this particular area into a fortress of solitude.

-Notwithstanding the boredom, the square is impressive- at night anyway.
-The Sony Center is in its traffic-beating heart, dressed in a fascinating light show.
-I remember someone telling me that the whole thing used to be Europes largest building site.
+Notwithstanding the lack of human interaction (and not counting bumping into confused tourists), the square is impressive at night.
+The Sony Center especially.
+I remember someone telling me that the whole thing used to be Europe’s largest construction site.
 I guess the results are, to some extent, deserving of that record.
 That was in 1991.
 What was the Potsdamer Platz before that?

 You will still see the memorials and remains of the Wall there.
 The Wall resulted in a deathlike isolation of the square.
 When it finally fell, a new opportunity opened up to investors who could now acquire lucrative land right in the middle of new Berlin.
 They probably wanted to compensate for the slow city development due to the history and fast forwarded to a ridiculously futuristic concept.

 The new Potsdamer Platz was intended to connect Berliners, give them a new quarter.
 But it became more like Times Square; touristy and with a lack of a neighborhood.
 Maybe the roaring 20ies inspired the re-construction of post-war Potsdamer Platz, but today, nothing roars around here.
 Office workers are smoking cigarettes.
 Suppliers chat with security people.
 In the late afternoon, young cinema-goers come, later tourists who visit the “Blue Man Group” by bus load.